 *If attorneys cannot agree as to form of order, immediately request a conference of counsel with the judge to resolve the differences in form.

-Any time we receive a request for 5-15 minute hearings dates provided are on a Civil Motions Calendar.
+Hearing requests for 15 minutes or less will be on a Civil Motions Calendar.
 Counsel may schedule more than one case during these motion calendar dates.

 CRIMINAL MATTERS: (Body of email must indicate)